bozsAdam/tab-as-class/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/PLUGIN_ID.svg)](https://plugins.jetbrains.com/plugin/PLUGIN_ID)

 <!-- Plugin description -->
-This Fancy IntelliJ Platform Plugin is going to be your implementation of the brilliant ideas that you have.

-This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.
+This plugin allows you to read class names in the tabs of your php files, which helps when you have the namespace set, and beforehand you only saw class.php's in the tabs.
 <!-- Plugin description end -->

 ## Installation